janko/janko.io/_posts/2021-03-29-anything-i-want-with-sequel-and-postgres.md

 DB[:products].insert [:instance_id, :date, :product_id, :data], DB[temp_table].select(...)
 ```

-I've covered this topic in more depths in [my recent article][insert from
+I've covered this topic in more depth in [my recent article][insert from
 select], which includes a [benchmark][insert from select benchmark]
 illustrating the performance benefits of this approach.